JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Reionization-Era Lyman-alpha Emitters

-{\bf CEERS-1029.} This bright galaxy ($H_{160}=25.63$) was confirmed at $z_{\rm{Ly\alpha}}=8.665$ via detection of Ly$\alpha$ emission in \citet{Larson2022}.
+{\bf CEERS-1029.} This bright galaxy ($H_{160}=25.6$, M$_{\rm{UV}}=-21.6$) was confirmed at $z_{\rm{Ly\alpha}}=8.665$ via detection of Ly$\alpha$ emission in \citet{Larson2022}.
 The Ly$\alpha$ EW ($4.7$~\AA) is very low, likely signalling that this galaxy transmits a very small fraction of its line emission.
 The NIRSpec spectrum confirms the [O~{ III}] doublet, H$\beta$, and [O~{ II}], revealing a systemic redshift of $z_{\rm{sys}}=8.610$ with a distance of $3.9$~pMpc away from CEERS-1019.
 This O32 ratio in CEERS-1029 ($4.81$) is not as large as most galaxies in our sample.
-The { BEAGLE} models suggest that this galaxy is more metal-rich ($12+\log{[\rm{O/H}]}=8.01$) than the other Ly$\alpha$ emitters, with a slightly lower ionization parameter ($\log{U}=-2.33$).
-The NIRSpec spectrum recovers the Ly$\alpha$ emission detected in \citet{Larson2022}, with nearly identical EW ($4.2\pm1.3$~\AA).
+The \textsc{beagle} models suggest that this galaxy is more metal-rich ($12+\log{(\rm{O/H})}=8.01$) than the other Ly$\alpha$ emitters, with a slightly lower ionization parameter ($\log{U}=-2.33$).
+The NIRSpec spectrum reveals a tentative line emission at observed frame $11758$~\AA, which recovers the Ly$\alpha$ emission detected in \citet{Larson2022} with nearly identical EW ($4.2\pm1.3$~\AA).
 The transmission of Ly$\alpha$ implied by the Ly$\alpha$/H$\beta$ ratio is low ($f_{\rm{esc,Ly}\alpha}=0.061\pm0.034$), as expected given the very low Ly$\alpha$ EW.
 The velocity offset between Ly$\alpha$ and the rest-frame optical lines is extremely large ($1938\pm162$~km~s$^{-1}$; Fig.~\ref{fig:lya_offset}).
 How Ly$\alpha$ is shifted to such large velocities is not entirely clear.
 Recent work has demonstrated that Ly$\alpha$ is very broad in similarly luminous reionization-era galaxies, with hints of multiple redshifted components \citep{Endsley2022b}.
 Based on comparison to [C~{ II}] line profiles, these authors have speculated that such line profiles could arise if the different gas-rich clumps have significant proper motions with respect to one another.
 Along these lines, it is conceivable that the Ly$\alpha$ seen in CEERS-1029 could be backscattered off of a clump with significant proper motion.
-But regardless of the precise origin, the large velocity offset of the Ly$\alpha$ that escapes in CEERS-1029 will certainly facilitate its transmission through the galaxy and IGM.
+But regardless of the precise origin, the large velocity offset of the Ly$\alpha$ that escapes in CEERS-1029 will certainly facilitate its transmission through the galaxy and IGM, allowing $\sim70$~per~cent of the Ly$\alpha$ at this velocity offset to transmit through the neutral IGM even in very small ionized region ($R=0.1$~pMpc) as discussed in Section~\ref{sec:uv_lines}.